SLACK / PRODUCT DESIGN

 A technical deep dive with a machine learning engineer

-I needed to find out more so I spent an extra twenty minutes talking through some of the specifics of how these AI models work with one of my test users who happened to be a freelance machine learning engineer.
+I needed to find out more, so I spent a few minutes talking through some of the specifics of how these AI models work with one of my test users who happened to be a freelance machine learning engineer.

 FINAL DESIGNS